I spent last week at a digital marketing conference in Boston, called INBOUND.

 Even, John Jantsch, author of the excellent Duct Tape Marketing blog, advocates a combination of Inbound and Outbound tactics in this recent post: Why Outbound Marketing Has Never Been More Effective.

-A prospective client told me recently that she uses a firm to make cold calls on her behalf, to generate leads.
-I hope that I can convince her that there is a better way.
+A prospective B2B client told me recently that she uses a firm to make cold calls on her behalf, to generate leads.
+I hope that I can convince her this this is the least effective form of lead generation, and that there is a better way.

 And next time I get a robocall, I’ll think of those customer-centric keynotes from last week’s conference, and b-r-e-a-t-h-e.